RahymCharyyev/youtube-search/README.md

 ## :dart: About

 This is a YouTube video search application built with React and TypeScript.
 It allows users to search for videos on YouTube, add them to a favorites list, and watch them on the Youtube app.

+Just type admin to username and password fields.

 ## :sparkles: Features